 An individual seeking a YPA Credential will typically start with a Provisional Credential.
 Please read the FAQ and the application instructions before completing the application.
-We have also prepared a pre-recorded video with page-by-page instructions.
 Completion of the YPA Level One training is required for the YPA Provisional Credential.
 If you have not taken the Level One training, click here to get to the training page.

 Please note that once you have obtained the YPA Provisional Credential, you must complete all other requirements of the Professional Credential within 18 months including 600 hours of paid or formal volunteer work as a YPA.
 If you are not yet employed or have not secured your ability to obtain these hours, it is recommended that you wait to apply for the provisional credential until you are able to do so.

 An individual seeking a YPA Professional Credential must have a valid YPA Provisional Credential AND have completed all components of YPA Level 2 training.
 Please re-read the FAQ and the Application Instructions before completing the application form.